CryptoGing/Guide/docs/gettingSetup/piAppPlatform/piSDK.md

     };
 {% endhighlight %}

-Here is a sample payment for 1 Pi using Javascript code and combining the variables from above:
+Here is a sample payment for 1 Pi using Javascript code and combining the variables from above.
+A `.then` function is used after the `createPayment` function to get the returned information and print it to the console and the `.catch` function receives any errors and prints them to the console.

 {% highlight javascript %}
-const PaymentData = {
+const paymentData = {
     amount: 1,
     memo: 'This is a Test Payment',
     metadata: { InternalPaymentID: 1234 },
 };

-// Callbacks the developer needs to implement: const PaymentCallbacks = {
+// Callbacks the developer needs to implement: const paymentCallbacks = {
     onReadyForServerApproval: function(paymentId) { /* ... */ },
     onReadyForServerCompletion: function(paymentId, txid) { /* ... */ },
     onCancel: function(paymentId) { /* ... */ },
     onError: function(error, payment) { /* ... */ }
     };

-    Pi.createPayment(PaymentData, PaymentCallbacks).then(function(payment) {
+    Pi.createPayment(paymentData, paymentCallbacks).then(function(payment) {
     console.log(payment)
   }).catch(function(error) {
     console.error(error);